BobbySchell/Joint-Association-of-Genetic-Risk-with-Incident-CAD-and-Accelerometer-Measured-PA/Code Required/README.md

 Documents in this repository and their role in the study replication
 ------------

-UPDATE THIS FOR PAPER...
-1. Overview of data processing and analysis steps.docx.
-This is the organizing document that references all of the other files required for successfully replicating this study.
+Code for Data Processing:
+>1.
+Creating Accelerometer Cohort.ipynb
-2. STEPS FOR COHORT FILTER (and docs)
+>2.
+STEPS FOR COHORT FILTER (and docs
-3. STEPS FOR PHENOTYPIC DATA PROCESSING (and docs)
+>3.
+STEPS FOR PHENOTYPIC DATA PROCESSING (and docs)
-4. STEPS FOR GENETIC DATA PROCESSING (and docs)
+>4.
+STEPS FOR GENETIC DATA PROCESSING (and docs)
-5. STEPS FOR MERGING GENETIC AND PHENOTYPIC DATA (and docs)
+>5.
+STEPS FOR MERGING GENETIC AND PHENOTYPIC DATA (and docs)

+Code for Results:
-6. SANITY CHECKS PERFORMED AND RATIONALE DOCUMENT (and docs)
+>6.
+SANITY CHECKS PERFORMED AND RATIONALE DOCUMENT (and docs)
-7. ANALYSIS CODE FOR RUNNING THE MODELS AND PRODUCING FIGURES AND TABLES (and docs)
+>7.
+ANALYSIS CODE FOR RUNNING THE MODELS AND PRODUCING FIGURES AND TABLES (and docs)

 *SHOULD ALSO REFERENCE USEFUL RESOURCES USED TO HELP CREATE THIS